Minor School License Info

 - Hold a valid instruction permit (or instruction permit and minor school license) for a total of at least 12 months.

-- Maintain a clean driving record (while holding a valid instruction permit or minor school license) for at least six consecutive months immediately before applying for an intermediate license.
+- Maintain a clean driving record for at least six consecutive months immediately before applying for an intermediate license.

-- Your parent or guardian must provide written consent.
-Either in person at a driver’s license issuance site or complete the Parent's/Guardian's Written Consent Form (form 430018).
+- Your parent or guardian must provide written consent in person at a driver’s license service center or complete the Parent’s/Guardian’s Written Consent Form (form 430018).

 - Complete 20 hours of supervised driving including any driving you completed in driver’s education.
 At least two of those hours must be between sunset and sunrise.